bitchin-ginger/X-Ray-Pathology-Classifier/README.md

 Pixel Shading Histograms, with or without Pneumonia distribution of pixels (shading histogram)

-End up doing SVD -- worth graphing the singular values
+Graph the singular values from SVD

 ## Models